invm/noir/README.md

 Start the project with `pnpm dev`

-Build for your os and arch with `pnpm build`
+Build for your os and arch with `pnpm tauri build`

 ## Usage